Looking for ways to remove eye strain?

 If you have, it’s likely the result of digital eye strain, which happens when your eyes get tired from intense use.
-Fortunately, it can be remedied with a helpful trick called the 20-20-20 Rule:
+Fortunately, it can be remedied with a helpful trick called the:

 The American Optometric Association estimates that we spend an average of 10 hours per day looking at a screen of some sort.
 This prolonged use of digital devices – computers, tablets, e-readers, cell phones, televisions – can damage vision and cause Computer Vision Syndrome (CVS), also known as digital eye strain.
 The symptoms include headaches, blurred vision, dry eyes, tearing, irritation in the eyes, burning, dryness, and neck and shoulder pain.